KoukiHamzaa/worldemojis/README.md

     *   Utilized SVG elements for precise layout control of background halves, text elements, deck areas, and perimeter slots.
     *   Integrated placeholder images for central art and perimeter slots, noting the need for actual assets for full fidelity.
     *   Tested the SVG rendering and integration within the application.

+*   **Removed Prompt Cards Section (May 30, 2025):**
+    *   Simplified the application by removing the Prompt Cards tab and related functionality.
+    *   Updated the tab navigation to only include Game Board and Illustrated Cards.
+    *   Fixed JSX syntax errors that resulted from the removal.
+    *   Streamlined the codebase by removing unused imports and state variables related to prompt cards.
+    *   Maintained all functionality for the Illustrated Cards section.
+    *   Ensured the application builds and runs correctly after the changes.